Diod-dev/New_Visualizer_Skeleton/README.md

 # New_Visualizer_Skeleton
 This has everything required to start a new music-visualizer, and is designed for our hardware, whch is available for purchase on our Tindie store, at https://www.tindie.com/stores/diod_design/

-ESP-32 code for hosting a webpage control panel coming soon!
+ESP-32 code for hosting a webpage control panel has been added!
+- Hopefully comments in .ino file can explain how everything works well enough
+- 'data' folder gets uploaded to ESP32 through SPIFFS

 More patterns and LED functions coming soon!